 For the Regular Admissions Program, the applicant must have earned a baccalaureate degree prior to the start date at the Michigan College of Optometry.
 An application may be submitted while the individual is still obtaining the baccalaureate degree and fulfilling the minimum requirements.
 A baccalaureate degree is required.
 About 75%-85% of the MCO students are accepted under this program.
-For the MCO Regular Admissions Program, an applicant would apply for the program through the Optometry Centralized Application Service (OptomCAS) in July 1, 2020 through February 1, 2021 for the class that starts in the fall of 2021.
+For the MCO Regular Admissions Program, an applicant would apply for the program through the Optometry Centralized Application Service (OptomCAS) from July 1, 2023 through February 1, 2024 for the class that starts in the fall of 2024.
 This applicant will have a baccalaureate degree by the start date of classes.

 Pre-professional college/university courses must include completion of the pre-requisite courses listed below with a grade of C or better.
 Science courses should be courses designed for science majors or health professional students.
 As a guide, the appropriate Ferris State University course is provided in parentheses beside each requirement.
 Go to the on-line Ferris State University Catalog, type in the course ID number (example: BIOL 122) to obtain the course description.
 Additionally, individual college transfer guides for Michigan Community Colleges, Michigan Universities and State Colleges are available on the Michigan College of Optometry web site.

-For applicants at other out-of-state institutions, this web page may assist you in determining the "equivalent" courses at your institution: http://catalog.ferris.edu/courses.
+For applicants at other out-of-state institutions, this web page may assist you in determining the "equivalent" courses at your institution: Ferris State University Course Catalog.

 Process for the Regular Admissions Program